 - It’s a natural, normal process

-- Loosing baby teeth is a part of growing up
+- Losing baby teeth is a part of growing up

 Remind the child that the Tooth Fairy loves to collect their lost teeth.
 You can make the Tooth Fairy’s visit more fun by: